Approximately 147,000 units of blood are collected every year in New Zealand.

 The National Manager HR is responsible for providing strategic human resource leadership ensuring policies, programs and HR services support a high performing culture supportive of the enduring outcome, vision and values of NZBS.

-Sue’s team includes regional HR Advisors, the NZBS Health and Safety Advisor and Payroll team, all of whom are focused on helping NZBS evolve as ‘a great place to be’.
-Working in partnership with members of the Executive and Senior Management teams, her team works towards attracting, selecting, motivating and retaining a highly qualified and diverse workforce; promoting effective leadership and management practices; managing salary and benefits; developing employee recognition programmes; promoting fair and equitable treatment of employees through employee relations services; leading health and safety, inclusive of wellbeing initiatives; and providing training and development.
+Sue's team includes regional HR Advisors, the NZBS Health and Safety Advisor and Payroll team, all of whom are focused on helping NZBS evolve as 'a great place to be'.
+Working in partnership with members of the Executive and Senior Management teams, Sue's team works towards attracting, selecting, motivating and retaining a highly qualified and diverse workforce; promoting effective leadership and management practices; managing salary and benefits; developing employee recognition programmes; promoting fair and equitable treatment of employees through employee relations services; leading health and safety, inclusive of wellbeing initiatives; and providing training and development.

 Christine leads the Operations function which provides all routine business activities for NZBS sites in the collection, manufacturing, testing and distribution of more than 180,000 blood donations which are dispensed through NZBS or DHB Blood Banks around New Zealand.

 Christine's team includes six Area Managers, each of whom are responsible for the performance of their regions and the Logistics team who ensure safe and efficient receipt, storage, distribution and transportation of products between NZBS sites and external customers.
 Christine's team also plays a key role in determining the collection targets for each region and managing the call centre to ensure the schedules are filled to meet demand.

 Christine trained as a Medical Laboratory Scientist specialising in transfusion science, haematology and immunology and has over 30 years of experience in these fields.
 Prior to moving into her current role, she spent several years as an Area Manager and following this, her role as Business Development Manager involved the management and implementation of complex projects within NZBS.